 Benefits

-People with low vision who require increased space between lines, words, and letters are able to read text.
+People with low vision who require increased spacing between lines, words, and letters are able to read text with greater ease.

 People with dyslexia may increase space between lines, words, and letters to increase reading speed.

 Although not required by this SC, white space between blocks of text can help people with cognitive disabilities discern sections and call out boxes.